rumeysakocc/Brain-Tumour-Segmentation-with-Artificial-Intelligence-Model-U-Net-/README.md

 <br>
 <br>

--> Within the scope of the project, the same data set was trained only once with 2 different U-Net methods.
-For a healthy model, at least 50-100 trainings should be done.
-What I want to show here is how successful the model is with only 1 training.
-One of the models was trained on GoogleColab with GPU, while the other was trained on Kaggle.
-GoogleColab training was performed with only 35 data.
-However, despite this, the prediction results were remarkable.
-The model trained on Kaggle used CPU and achieved 97% success in a single training.
-The success of the models is directly related to the pre-processing stage of the data.
-The more meaningful and legible our data set is for the model, the more success we will achieve.
-This is the reason why the data is divided into Flair, t2 and segmentation layers.
-The RAM capacity of your computer may not be enough to run these models.
-In this case, you are likely to get a memory error.
-In this case, it is recommended that you halve the data set you give to the model.
+-> Within the project's scope, we trained the same dataset with 2 different U-Net methods only once.
+To ensure a healthy model, at least 50-100 trainings are recommended.
+However, I wish to demonstrate the model's success with just one training.We trained one model on GoogleColab with GPU and the other on Kaggle.
+GoogleColab's training used only 35 data, yet the prediction results were impressive.
+The Kaggle-trained model attained 97% success by using a CPU during a single training session.
+A more understandable and significant dataset will result in higher success rates.
+The success rate of our models is linked to the data's pre-processing phase.
+We divide the data into Flair, t2, and segmentation layers to achieve this.
+It's possible that your computer's RAM capacity will be insufficient to run these models.
+In this instance, you may experience a memory fault.
+To resolve this issue, it is advised that you reduce the size of the data set you provide to the model by half.

 The figure below shows a comparison of the computer prediction and the real-life prediction of the GoogleColab model trained with only 35 data.

 ![result](https://github.com/KocHanim/Brain-Tumour-Segmentation-with-Artificial-Intelligence-Model-U-Net-/assets/115664157/3b7c7505-69dd-41d0-a27e-9180d953da8d)

+## Can you hear it?
+The noise of the future

 # References:
 https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/